a free, full-color newspaper for Benzie County

 Jordan Bates, Co-Owner: Design & Web

-Jordan graduated with a Bachelor of General Studies from the University of Michigan, where he focused on English and religion but also dabbled in whatever tickled his fancy.
-For the past 16 years, Jordan has built, optimized, and fixed websites; sold eco-building products online; laid a few brick-paver sidewalks; auctioned off the odd antique or two; worked for a non-profit news organization covering the global water crisis; and he currently coaches volleyball pretty much year-round.
+Jordan graduated with a Bachelor of General Studies degree from the University of Michigan, where he focused on English and religion but also dabbled in whatever tickled his fancy.
+For the past 16 years, Jordan has built, optimized, and fixed websites; sold eco-building products online; laid a few brick-paver sidewalks; auctioned off the odd antique or two; worked for a news organization covering the global water crisis; and he currently coaches volleyball pretty much year-round.

 The Betsie Current was founded by Jordan and his high school pal, Richard Taber, back in 2005.
 After two great years, structural difficulties made producing a high-quality newspaper unfeasible, and the paper was subsequently put on hiatus until 2014, when Jacob Wheeler (see below), another high school chum, moved back to Northern Michigan and convinced Jordan that it was time to get The Current flowing again.